 9. When a Contracting Party has reasonable grounds to believe that the other Contracting Party has departed from the aviation security provisions of this Article, the aeronautical authorities of that Contracting Party may request immediate consultations with the aeronautical authorities of the other Contracting Party.
-Failure to reach a satisfactory agreement within one (1) month of the date of such request shall constitute grounds for application of paragraph (5) of Article 3 of this Agreement (revocation, suspension and variation of operating authorisations).
+Failure to reach a satisfactory agreement within one (1) month of the date of such request shall constitute grounds for application of Article 5 of this Agreement (revocation, Suspension and variation of operating authorisations).
 If required by a serious emergency, either Contracting Party may take interim action prior to the expiry of a month period.